Excelsior-Technologies-Community/PHP_Laravel12_Google_Map_Using_Lat_Long/README.md

 Explanation:

-Controllers handle the logic and send data to views.
+Controllers handle logic and send data to views.

 MapController will manage the map page and provide latitude/longitude to Blade.